Pennsylvania Turnpike: 1940s–1990s

-In 1982, the Fort Littleton Interchange was given rebuilt ramps and a expanded toll plaza.
+In 1982, the Fort Littleton Interchange was given rebuilt ramps and an expanded toll plaza.

 On September 10, 1983, the Blue Mountain Interchange's original two lane toll plaza was replaced with a new four lane toll plaza.
 The original booth was donated to the Smithsonian Institution.

 A study of potentially eliminating toll takers began in 1982, with the introduction of the Automatic Ticket Issuing Machine (ATIM).
 Also as part of this, new 2.50 in tickets would be introduced, replacing the 3.70 in ones, which, unlike them, would feature a magnetic strip that contained the toll fare and other information.
 Terminals were also added to the truck computers.
 Following this study determining that it would reduce congestion, the ticket machines replaced human workers on July 22, 1987.